zacsketches/maven-project/README.md

 # maven-project
 Source code for James Lee's Jenkins course.

 I'm editing the .md file in order to trigger a build to test my new webhook.
-I hope this works...that would be soooo cool.
+I fixed NAT so webhooks can arrive.
+Let's see if this works.

 Check out our Latest DevOps PDF book.